-All students attending public schools must have access to health care during the school day and for extra curricular school activities, if necessary to enable the student to participate fully in the program.
-The federal laws include the Americans with Disabilities Act, Individuals with Disabilities Education Act (IDEA), and Section 504 of the Rehabilitation Act of 1973.
+All students attending public schools must have access to health care during the school day and for extracurricular school activities, if necessary to enable the student to participate fully in the program.
+The federal laws include the Americans with Disabilities Act.
+Individuals with Disabilities Education Act (IDEA). and Section 504 of the Rehabilitation Act of 1973.
 Since most school districts in Colorado do not have a full time nurse in each school it is often necessary to delegate specific nursing tasks, including medication administration, to Unlicensed Assistive Personnel (UAP) so that children with special health care needs can attend school.
 Knowing when and how to delegate specific nursing tasks is essential for the school nurse.
-Only a registered nurse can delegate nursing care.
-Further, nursing delegation is not appropriate for all students, all nursing tasks, or all school settings (NASN 2006).
-Due to individual circumstances or complex medical needs, some nursing tasks can only be performed by a licensed nurse.
-Both the American Nurses Association and National Council for State Boards of Nursing have developed resources to support the registered nurse in making decisions related to delegation.
-It is the purpose of this document to provide guidance to registered professional school nurses who find it necessary to delegate nursing tasks.
+Only a professional nurse can delegate nursing care.
+Further, nursing delegation is not appropriate for all students, all nursing tasks, or all school settings (NASN 2014).
+Tasks commonly performed by a parent/quardian at home take on a more complex dimension in the school setting.
+What appears to be a simple task is held to a much higher standard at school.
+Any health-related procedure in school requires medical orders and licensed nurses are held to a higher standard than a parent would be for the same procedure.
+(Resha 2010) Both the American Nurses Association and National Council for State Boards of Nursing have developed resources to support the professional nurse in making decisions related to delegation.
+It is the purpose of this document to provide guidance to professional school nurses and child care health consultants who find it necessary to delegate nursing tasks.